rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part01/README.md

 ````
 ## Creating a Modular JAR

-Use the `jar` command to crete a modular JAR:
+Use the `jar` command to create a modular JAR:

 `jar --create -f <path and name of JAR file> --main-class <package name>.<main class name> -C <path to compiled module code> .`